griffinbank/rules_clojure/design.md

 Clojure is a compiled language.
 When loading source files or evaling, the Clojure compiler generates a .class file, and then loads it via standard Java classloaders.
-During non-AOT operation, the .classfile exists in memory without being written to disk.
+During non-AOT operation, the .class file exists in memory without being written to disk.

 When AOT'ing, the compiler writes a .class file that corresponds to the name of the source file.
 The clojure namespace `foo-bar.core` will